biotungsten/CHEM10_Harvard/STUDENT.md

 If you see a green line at the end that says `N passed in N.NNs` you are ready to proceed.

 ## Verifying your hardware setup
-Once you have installed the `hardware` extra (`pip install "CHEM10_Harvard[hardware]"`) and built the physical circuit for testing described in `docs/DOCUMENTATION.md`, you can run an interactive check that walks through each component:
+Once you have installed the `hardware` extra (`pip install "CHEM10_Harvard[hardware]"`, or by installing `telemtrix` manually) and built the physical circuit for testing described in `docs/DOCUMENTATION.md`.
+Additionally you need to install the `pytest` and `pytest-cov` packages with the package manager of your choice (also available via `pip install "CHEM10_Harvard[test]"`).
+Then you can run an interactive check that walks through each component:
 ```bash
 python -m pytest --pyargs CHEM10_Harvard -m physical -s
 ```